yanezreed/emg-project/README.md

 The interface has been built purposely, using PySide6, to guarantee ease of use for staff members when navigating through the layout.
 Prioritizing clarity, usability, and error prevention over any sort of aesthetics.
 Through the user interface, the user will be able to;

-- Select and approve a workflow.
+- Select and approve one of the optional workflows.
 - Authenticate API access for the current session, using OAuth.
-- View customer/business conversations, retired through eBay’s API.
+- View customer/business conversations, retrieved through eBay’s API.
 - Select a business/customer conversation, initiating the reply process.
-- Follow generated URL, to access conversation and suggested reply, generated on platform.
+- Select a generated URL to access the conversation on eBay’s platform, generating a suggested reply.
-- Review AI generated content from either the local AI model or enrich returned reply from eBay's AI model.
+- Sanitize suggested replies from eBay’s platform, manual review is mandatory.
-- Manually input non sensitive gathered information, into the local AI model for a suggested response.
+- Manually input non sensitive information into the local AI model for a suggested enriched response.
+- Review and query the AI generated content from the local AI model.
 - Manually review/edit proposed responses at each stage of the process.

 By guiding the user through this process rather than committing to full automation, user reviews can be utilized to avoid any violations of policy with the use of sensitive customer data.